Childhood Obesity in the United States

 - Behavior and learning problems

 American children eat a diet comprised of largely of “empty calories” in the form of high-sugar, high fat, overly processed food and drink products, and don’t eat enough nutrient-filled, whole foods to fuel their bodies and their health.
+This isn’t at the fault of many families, as there is a high prevalence of fast food and lack of access to fresh and affordable produce and healthy foods in low-income neighborhoods.

 - The average child consumes at least 20 ounces of soda each day.
+2/3 children report drinking at least one sugary drink or soda per day, with 30% reporting 2+ sugary drinks a day

 - Children who have the least amount of vigorous physical activity OR view the most television tend to be the most overweight.